 How to Choose a Kratom Tea Strain

-We’ve written a post before on the basics of strains along with our reviews of Top Tree’s strain options.
-Today, we’ll be giving a broader overview of what strains are, to give you a foundation for picking a kratom tea strain.
+We’ve written in the past about the basics of strains along with our reviews of Top Tree’s strain options.
+Today, we’ll give you an overview of what strains are to provide a foundation of knowledge that’ll make it easy for you to pick a kratom tea strain.
 We’ll delve a bit deeper into the subject to clear up some of the confusion and misinformation surrounding strains.

 Another topic we’ll address is choosing the right kratom tea strain for your personal needs.
 In general, there are 3 separate kratom vein colors that you’ll commonly come across when researching kratom strains.
-These are white, green, and red vein kratom – some vendors have others, like yellow or black – and the various strains are subsets of the vein colors.
+These are white, green, and red vein kratom; some vendors have others, like yellow or black, which are typically a mixture of red, green, and white varieties.
+The various “strains” are subsets of the vein colors.
 Each of the strains are associated with their own particular “effects,” but we’ll explain why this may not necessarily be accurate.

 Remember, it’s not just the kratom strain that produces certain effects.
 It’s also the serving size and the context you consume your kratom in – what foods you have with it, how recently you’ve eaten, etc.